nodegoat/documentation/usage/API/query.md

 #### Response

 The result from your request to the nodegoat API can be found in the JSON response under the key 'data'.
-The result is a JSON object that promotes direct lookup and access to its structure.
+The result is a JSON dictionary that promotes direct lookup and access to its structure.

 The specific response depends on the mode (design or data, see the [previous Query section](/usage/API/query.md)) of your request.